Freecorn1854/vsblockyremake/README.md

-non source code for "Vs Bloxky Remake" devs only
+non source code for "Vs Blocky Remake" devs only